tensorflow/quantum/release/README.md

-Alternate method to create and intsall TensorFlow Quantum as a PIP package:
+Alternate method to create and install TensorFlow Quantum as a PIP package:

 First create a Docker container with Ubuntu 16.04 and the devtoolset7 toolchain.
 ```